rainforestapp/vagrant-kvm/README.md

 set to vga.
 * `disk_bus` - disk interface to show virtual disk to guest: 'virtio' or 'sata', 'scsi' When importing VirtualBox box, it may be useful to specify it.
+* `image_mode` - Possible value are `clone` or `cow`, defaults to `cow`.
+If set to `clone`, the image disk will be copied rather than use the original box image.
+This is slower but allows multiple VMs to be booted at the same time.

 ## Specs